CERTCC/Vultron/docs/process_models/em/index.md

 !!! note ""
     A CVD case SHALL NOT have more than one active embargo at a time.

-Even in an MPCVD case having a vertical supply chain---in which Vendors must wait on their upstream suppliers to produce fixes before they can take action on their own, as in {== Figure [\[fig:mpcvd_supply_chain\]](#fig:mpcvd_supply_chain){reference-type="ref" reference="fig:mpcvd_supply_chain"} ==} ---our intent is that the embargo period terminates when as many Vendors as possible have been given an adequate opportunity to produce a fix.
+Even in an MPCVD case having a [vertical supply chain](https://vuls.cert.org/confluence/display/CVD/5.4+Multiparty+CVD)
+---in which Vendors must wait on their upstream suppliers to produce fixes before they can take action on their own, as in {== Figure [\[fig:mpcvd_supply_chain\]](#fig:mpcvd_supply_chain){reference-type="ref" reference="fig:mpcvd_supply_chain"} ==} ---our intent is that the embargo period terminates when as many Vendors as possible have been given an adequate opportunity to produce a fix.

+<a name="cvd-embargoes-are-not-ndas"></a>
-!!! info "Embargoes Are Not NDAs"
+!!! info "CVD Embargoes Are Not NDAs"

     CVD embargoes are *not* NDAs.
 An NDA (also known as a Confidentiality agreement) is a legally binding contract between parties, often accompanied by a reward for compliance and/or some penalty in the event of unauthorized disclosure.
 NDAs do, on occasion, have a place in CVD processes, but